wilddeer/blog/_posts/en/experiments/2014-01-27-pepyaka-font-using-css-animations.md

     <label><input type="checkbox" id="sharp"> Smooth transitions</label>
 </p>

-My old epileptic font from [Pepyaka](http://pepyaka.su), remade using CSS3 animations.
+My old epileptic font from [Pepyaka](http://pepyaka.su), remastered using CSS3 animations.

 Had to use an obscene amount of styles.
 Unlike `box-shadow`, `text-shadow` doesn't have `spread` parameter, so I had to emulate the stroke using eight shadows.
 Moreover, you can't just change the color of the shadows, so I also had to redefine all eight shadows in each keyframe.